top of page

 LONG BIO

-Ford Fourqurean is an award-winning clarinetist and electronic musician based in Brooklyn.
-Ford strives to connect communities through adventurous performances and programming bringing together the clarinet, multimedia technology, and a years of self-produced concert experience to bring audiences into the concert experience.
-He serves as artistic director and clarinetist of Unheard-of//Ensemble presenting unique multimedia concert experiences around the United States.
+Ford Fourqurean is an award-winning clarinetist and educator based in Brooklyn.
+Ford connects communities through adventurous performances and programming, bringing together the clarinet, multimedia technology, and years of self-produced concert experience to draw audiences into the concert experience.
+He serves as artistic director and clarinetist of Unheard-of//Ensemble.
+Known as “a unique force” (The Clarinet Journal), he has toured across the United States with Unheard-of//Ensemble, presenting guest artist performances and residencies at Northwestern, the Manhattan School of Music, Cornell, the University of Pittsburgh, the University of Pennsylvania, and Oberlin with a repertoire of over 200 works written for the ensemble.

-Ford performs with and teaches courses on music technology.
-He currently teaches MUS208: Intro to Music Technology and MUS300: Music, Audio, and Digital Culture at Stony Brook University.
-His article on streaming live concerts and the “virtual tour” has been published on The Clarinet Journal Online where he serves as one of the contributors for album reviews.
-He has presented lectures on adapting to remote recording and streaming at University of Wisconsin- Eau Claire, Troy University, and Coastal Carolina University, as well as an interactive workshop exploring Unheard-of’s in-house recording/performance setup on tour at Washington University of St. Louis.
-Ford has also presented his research on Elliott Carter’s Clarinet Quintet at Clarinet Fest, Madrid as finalist of the 2015 International Clarinet Association Research Competition.
-He has also earned recognition as one of six national winners of the Honor Society of Phi Kappa Phi’s Marcus L. Urann Fellowship.
+Ford teaches courses on music technology at Stony Brook University.
+He currently teaches MUS 300: Music, Audio, and Digital Culture each spring semester and has taught MUS 208: Intro to Music Technology.
+His article on streaming live concerts and the “virtual tour” has been published in The Clarinet Journal, where he also serves as a contributor for album reviews.
+He has presented lectures on adapting to remote recording and streaming at the University of Wisconsin–Eau Claire, Troy University, and Coastal Carolina University, as well as an interactive workshop exploring Unheard-of’s in-house recording/performance setup on tour at universities across the U.S. Ford also presented his research on Elliott Carter’s Clarinet Quintet at ClarinetFest in Madrid as a finalist of the 2015 International Clarinet Association Research Competition.
+He earned recognition as one of six national winners of the Honor Society of Phi Kappa Phi’s Marcus L. Urann Fellowship.

-Ford serves as the Director of Concerts, Marketing, and Publicity at Stony Brook University’s Music Department.
-He graduated with a Doctorate of Musical Arts from Stony Brook where he was awarded a Doctoral Dissertation Completion Fellowship for his work exploring new ways of using electronics in clarinet performance and an IDEA Fellowship supporting new video interview projects highlighting creative research within the College of Arts and Sciences.
-He served as a Teaching Assistant and Assistant Director of the Stony Brook Contemporary Chamber Players (CCP) and served as Interim Director of the CCP during the Fall 2019 semester.
-He holds a Master of Music degree from Manhattan School of Music’s Contemporary Performance Program where he worked with David Krakauer and Alan R. Kay.
+He graduated with a Doctorate of Musical Arts from Stony Brook, where he was awarded a Doctoral Dissertation Completion Fellowship for his work exploring new ways of using electronics in clarinet performance and an IDEA Fellowship.
+He served as a Teaching Assistant and Assistant Director of the Stony Brook Contemporary Chamber Players (CCP), as well as Interim Director of the CCP during the fall 2019 semester.
+He holds a Master of Music degree from the Manhattan School of Music’s Contemporary Performance Program, where he studied with David Krakauer and Alan R. Kay.

 bottom of page